Boston Massacre: Trials

 The government was determined to give the soldiers a fair trial so that there could be no grounds for retaliation from the British and so that moderates would not be alienated from the Patriot cause.
-Several lawyers refused to defend Preston due to their Loyalist leanings, so he sent a request to John Adams, pleading for him to work on the case.
-Adams was already a leading Patriot and was contemplating a run for public office, but he agreed to help in the interest of ensuring a fair trial.
+On behalf of Thomas Preston, who was tried separately from his soldiers, Loyalist merchant James Forrest sent a request to John Adams pleading for him to work on the case because he had difficulty finding a lawyer among anti-British sentiments.
+Adams was already a leading Patriot and was contemplating a run for public office, but he agreed to help in the interest of ensuring a fair trial even with risk to his reputation.
 He was joined by Josiah Quincy II after Quincy was assured that the Sons of Liberty would not oppose his appointment, and by Loyalist Robert Auchmuty.
 They were assisted by Sampson Salter Blowers, whose chief duty was to investigate the jury pool, and by Paul Revere, who drew a detailed map of the bodies to be used in the trial.
-Massachusetts Solicitor General Samuel Quincy and private attorney Robert Treat Paine were hired by the town of Boston to handle the prosecution.
+Future Massachusetts Solicitor General Samuel Quincy and private attorney Robert Treat Paine were hired by the town of Boston to handle the prosecution.
 The defense team believed it was advantageous for Preston and the enlisted men to be tried separately and obtained such a separation.
 Preston was tried in late October 1770 and acquitted after the jury was convinced that he had not ordered the troops to fire.

 The trial of the eight other soldiers opened on November 27, 1770.
 Adams told the jury to look beyond the fact that the soldiers were British.
 He referred to the crowd that had provoked the soldiers as "a motley rabble of saucy boys, negroes, and molattoes, Irish teagues and outlandish Jack Tarrs" (sailors).
 He then stated, "And why we should scruple to call such a set of people a mob, I can't conceive, unless the name is too respectable for them.
 The sun is not about to stand still or go out, nor the rivers to dry up because there was a mob in Boston on the 5th of March that attacked a party of soldiers."